Argyris36/Argyris_Stringaris_CV/Argyris_Stringaris_CV.md

 **Journal Publications (as listed in PubMed)**

-Pat N, Want Y, Stringaris (2022) A Longitudinally stable, brain-based predictive models explain the relationships of childhood intelligence with socio-demographic, psychological and genetic factors Human Brain Mapping (in press)
+Pat N, Want Y, Stringaris A (2022) A Longitudinally stable, brain-based predictive models explain the relationships of childhood intelligence with socio-demographic, psychological and genetic factors Human Brain Mapping (in press)

 Rimfeld K, Malanchini M, Arathimos R, ...Stringaris A, von Stumm S, Lewis CM, Plomin R (2022) The consequences of a year of the COVID-19 pandemic for the mental health of young adult twins in England and Wales.
 BJPsych Open (in press)